 RSC Prizes: guidance for nominators

-If you are thinking of nominating an individual, team or collaboration for one of our prizes – perhaps for the first time – what are the things that you should be thinking about?
+If you are thinking of nominating an individual, group, team or collaboration for one of our prizes – perhaps for the first time – what are the things that you should be thinking about?

 By Professor Sabine Flitsch, RSC Prize Committee Chair, and Professor Dudley Shallcross, RSC Prize Committee Vice-Chair

 We encourage all of you to nominate.
 There is no reason to feel shy or worried about putting in a nomination because as judges, we don’t know who the nominators are – this information is hidden from us.
 If there is somebody or something that you think is deserving of a prize, make sure you put them forward.

 When we are making our decisions, the only consideration is quality.
 Our family of awardees is only as strong as the nominations we receive.
 We want the most diverse pool of nominations that we can get, with the very best candidates that represent the full diversity of our community.

 When making your nomination, it is important to be thorough, but if you know your nominee or their work well, you will have a good idea already of their attributes.
 All you need to do is make sure you capture these in your nomination.

 1. Write for a general chemistry audience